Chicago COVID: Family warns others of short visits after losing mother, father days before Christmas

 The family hopes their tragic tale of caution serves as a warning for those who want to celebrate Christmas with loved ones.

-After 59 years of marriage, Mike and Carol Bruno died ten days apart after batting the coronavirus.
-Mike passing away Wednesday night.
+After 59 years of marriage, Mike and Carol Bruno died ten days apart after battling the coronavirus.
+Mike passed away Wednesday night.

 RELATED: 'Mom's worth it': US holiday travel surges despite COVID-19 outbreak